-Luna Red is a vigorous, sturdy, rounded, somewhat shrubby, woody-based hibiscus (or rose mallow) cultivar.
+(LATIN: HIBISCUS MOSCHEUTOS) Luna Red is a vigorous, sturdy, rounded, somewhat shrubby, woody-based hibiscus (or rose mallow) cultivar.
 It is a seed variety that is more compact than the species, typically growing to only 2-3' tall.
 It features dinner plate-sized, five-petaled, hollyhock-like flowers.
 Flowers are deep burgundy red.
 Each flower has a prominent and showy creamy white to pale yellow central staminal column.
-Individual flowers last only one day, but one or more flowers usually open each day, in succession, over a long mid-summer to early fall bloom period.
 Flowers are among the largest produced by any perennial that is winter hardy.
-Full sun Zone 5-9
+Full sun Zone 5-9 perennial for smaller water gardens, pools and tubs.
+Features narrow, upright, grass-like, linear, mostly basal, green leaves and a stiff, unbranched central flower stalk.
+Flowers bloom in summer.
+Foliage turns yellow-brown in autumn.
+Full sun to part shade.
+Zone 3-10